 BEST MED - (Beyond European Sustainable Tourism MED Path)

-BEST MED project is being implemented in nine Mediterranean countries (Spain, Portugal, France Italy, Croatia, Malta, Slovenia, Montenegro and Greece) with the general objective of enhancing Mediterranean Governance, being the main challenges to fight against seasonality and lack of effective cooperation among main tourism actors, including the citizen active participation on the policies design.
+BEST MED project is being implemented in nine Mediterranean countries (Spain, Portugal, France, Italy, Croatia, Slovenia, Greece and Montenegro) with the general objective of enhancing Mediterranean Governance, being the main challenges to fight against seasonality and lack of effective cooperation among main tourism actors, including the citizen active participation on the policies design.
 It aims to have a new integrated and sustainable touristic planning aiming at the mitigation of seasonality in the MED area.

 BEST MED will follow a strategy of previous approaches and outputs, testing an updated toolkit of data and indicators, contributing to the design of a new Green model (MED S&C Path), focusing on integration of tourism planning into wider development strategies, together with mobilizing key players both at local and specifically at transnational level, creating synergies across MED countries and promoting the awareness of the MED area.
 The total EU Funds of the Project is 2.999.774 euros.
 It was approved in October 2019.

 Tourism in the Global Development Agenda: The future we want Rio+20 outcome document

 "Sustainable tourism is highlighted in the final outcome document of Rio+20 as a thematic area and a cross-sectorial issue within the framework for action and follow-up.